-With the addition of the device address API you can now request permission from the user to obtain location information from Amazon directly.
-At present skill developer can request either the full address or a more watered down location of Country and Post Code.
-The permission can be granted at any time, for example if you have enabled the API in your skill the user will be presented with a list of permissions that have been requested in a similar manner that users are already accustomed too with Android apps for example.
-If the user already has the skill enabled prior to activating the API of course you may need to prompt them to grant the permissions.
+With the addition of the device address API, you can now request permission from the user to obtain location information from Amazon directly.
+At present, a skill developer can request either the full address or a more watered down location of Country and Post Code.
+The permission can be granted at any time, for example, if you have enabled the API in your skill the user will be presented with a list of permissions that have been requested in a similar manner that users are already accustomed too with Android apps for example.
+If the user already has the skill enabled prior to activating the API, of course, you may need to prompt them to grant the permissions.
 This can be done with the new AskForPermissionsConsent card.

 As the announcement states there are other scenarios the AskForPermissionsConsent would be required, for example, users are not prompted for the permissions if the skill is enabled using their voice directly on the Echo.